 Regulatory Compliance, Data Protection Standards, and Government

-One further thing that comes out of an effective security awareness program is meeting regulation requirements on data protection.
+One further thing that comes out of an effective security awareness program is meeting regulation requirements on information security.
 Government should set an example to the rest of the industry by ensuring that they meet the remit of the various data regulations in the UK, as well as those that may impact beyond the UK’s borders.
 Many data protection standards and regulations, including ISO27001 and DPA2018/UK GDPR, now mandate or strongly encourage an organisation to train its employees to be security-aware.

 Whilst traditional security measures such as two-factor authentication and encryption can help alleviate data breaches, there is nothing quite like making employees aware of the risks to an organisation from phishing and other social engineering attacks.